devkapupara/Sudoku-Solver/README.md

 # Sudoku-Solver
-Java Code that reads a Sudoku-puzzle from a file and finds solution to it.
+Java Code that reads any NxN Sudoku-puzzle from a file and finds solution to it.
 Uses Recursive Backtracking algorithm and therefore a solution is always gauranteed, except in case of sudokus with no solution.
 Also displays how much time it takes to find solution to a particular puzzle.

 # Usage Instructions: